 Named after Dr Dalziell who was Board of Governors Chairman from 1980 to 1989.
 The Dalziell Block houses the English and Media Studies facilities.
 A specialist lecture theatre and film editing facility for Media Studies was opened in 2006 by Mr Ian Mune, a well known New Zealand actor and movie director.

-On the 18 November 1999 with a blessing from the local Kaumatua Mr Pita Pou, the building was opened by NZ Historian, Mr Michael King with Mr Ian harvey a past Chairman of the Board, who the building was named after.
+On the 18 November 1999 with a blessing from the local Kaumatua Mr Pita Pou, the building was opened by NZ Historian, Mr Michael King with Mr Ian Harvey a past Chairman of the Board.
+The building was named for him.